peterhinch/micropython-samples/uasyncio_iostream/README.md

 # CPython-compatible synchronisation primitives

-The ones I implemented are adapted to work efficiently with the new version.
+These aim to work efficiently with the new version.
 All are separate modules to conserve RAM.

  1. `Event`: just moved to separate module.
  2. `Lock`: Kevin Köck's solution.